Land-My-Tech-Job/todolist/README.md

     </summary>

     1. Add an event listener to the form with `.addEventListener`.
 What event do you want to listen for?
-    2. Remember, what does `event.preventDefault()` do?
-    3. Grab the value the user typed from the text input.
-Do you remember what property of the input node has this?
-If not Google it or ask a peer.
+    2. Grab the value the user typed from the text input.
-    4. Create new `li` element with `document.createElement()`.
-Set its `textContent` property to be the text the user typed.
+    3. Create new `li` element with `document.createElement()`.
+Set its `textContent` property to be the text typed by the user
-    5. Don't forget to append the created `li` to the list.
+    4. Don't forget to append the created `li` to the list.

   </details>